 On August 15, 2012, MWAA authorized WMATA to amend their contract with Kawasaki to exercise the option for an additional sixty-four 7000 Series railcars for Phase 2.
 WMATA's letter of August 30, 2012 confirmed the executed amendment to the Kawasaki Contract.
 The MWAA budget including contingency, in year of expenditure dollars, for the Phase 2 railcars is \$213.383 million.
-The latest milestone schedule from Kawasaki dated January 5, 2016 shows final delivery for the last Phase 2 vehicles as March 30, 2018.
+The latest milestone schedule from Kawasaki dated February 8, 2016 shows final delivery for the last Phase 2 vehicles as March 30, 2018, as did their January milestone schedule.
 Kawasaki was six months behind in the delivery and conditional acceptance of the Base Contract railcars which are the 64 railcars for Phase 1 of the Dulles Project.
 The Base Contract 64 railcars were conditionally accepted on December 15, 2015.
 Kawasaki contends that they can make up the lost time during the production of the Option 4 300 railcars which precede the Dulles Phase 2 64 railcars (Option 1).